ijags/apiPublisher/README.md

+Spring Cloud Stream

-Publishes messages to RabbitMQ using an REST API endpoint exposed.
+Publishes messages to apiConsumer project using an REST API endpoint exposed in this project.

 Here's the sample input message: